 Transformational Crossroads, Malta, 01 - 11 July, 2018

 The world’s globalization and growing interconnectedness urges young people to find spaces for intercultural exchange and dialogue.
-Transformational Crossroads seeks to bring young people from different backgrounds together at the crossroad of cultures, continents and the Mediterranean in Malta, to empower them to become an active and critical member of their respective communities and to provide them with a platform to exchange ideas, experiences and their cultures.
+Transformational Crossroads brought over 20 young people from different backgrounds together at the crossroad of cultures, continents and the Mediterranean in Malta, to empower them to become an active and critical member of their respective communities and to provide them with a platform to exchange ideas, experiences and their cultures.
 As UWC's previous Short Courses have demonstrated, participants leave with more confidence and empathy, ready to make a change in their local environments.

-The UWC Short Course Malta 2018 shall aim to explore issues of and the intersections between identity, society, the environment and movement, stimulating young participants to re-think, discuss and reflect upon the biggest challenges which are facing both Malta and our world today.
+The UWC Short Course Malta 2018 aimed to explore issues of and the intersections between identity, society, the environment and movement, stimulating young participants to re-think, discuss and reflect upon the biggest challenges which are facing both Malta and our world today.